Development Cost Charges (DCCs) Update for Parks

 Here's some simple math.
 If you have 100 RU1 lots with an average size of 1200sq/m including roads.
 Your 5% parkland dedication is 6000sq/m (0.6 hectares).
 Your new proposed DDC's (meant to cover all new parkland purchasing and developing) are $12,790.00 x 100 = $1,279,000.00.
 But the 0.6 hectares you just acquired through parkland dedication is worth $2,420,820.00 (by your own calculations of 1ha = $4,034,700 for Urban Residential land).
 How can you say that the 5% parkland dedication, which also includes a cash-in lieu option, is not enough??
 Also, why are you not counting the $2.4 million towards your budget calculations (land or capital required to buy land)?
 Instead, you are saying we need $1,279,000.00 from these lots to cover ALL of our needs for new park acquisition and development.
 But we're going to take an additional $2.4 million (because we can) but offer a rebate (in form of a credit) of $1928.00 per lot ($198,800 total) as a thank you.
 Please tell me I am wrong.
 The consequences of driving up real estate prices by a minimum of $10,000.00 per home are real.
 Are you really doing this!?
 Also, what are you planning to do with the massive surplus of cash and land you just acquired under the guise of "parks"?
 I think we have a right to know where our money is actually going.
 Clearly, the only logical approach is to drop the 5% land dedication requirement if you are going to increase DCC's to cover everything.
 Can't we all see that?

-MichaelLewis asked about 3 years ago
+MichaelLewis asked almost 4 years ago

 Thank you for your questions and comments, they will be passed on to Council for consideration.